RedHatInsights/drift-backend/README.md

 ## Run All Components Using Local kerlescan Code

-If you are developing kerlescan code and want to run the components using the code you are developing, use `full-stack-local-kerlescan.ymlm` instead of `full-stack.yml` in the docker-compose command.
+If you are developing kerlescan code and want to run the components using the code you are developing, use `full-stack-local-kerlescan.yml` instead of `full-stack.yml` in the docker-compose command.
 * `docker-compose -f full-stack-local-kerlescan.yml up -d`

 This yml file assumes your kerlescan repo is checked out in the same parent directory as this drift-dev-setup repo is checked out.
-The `full-stack-local-kerlescan.yml` yml file mounts your local kerlescan source directory in place of the kerlescan code in the image running in each container.
+The `full-stack-local-kerlescan.yml` file mounts your local kerlescan source directory in place of the kerlescan code in the image running in each container.